JiangxuGithub/Synthetic_Fraud_Detection_MSBA6330/README.md

 ![](images/template_upload.PNG)

-3. Simply click next leaving default settings in place.
+3. Continue clicking next while leaving the default settings in place.
 If prompted for a stack name, you will need to repeat it in notebook number one.
-Continue along until you are prompted to, "I acknowledge that AWS CloudFormation might create IAM resources".
+Continue along until you are prompted to check, "I acknowledge that AWS CloudFormation might create IAM resources".
 Check this box and create the stack.
 This may take several minutes.

 ![](images/checkbox_create_stack.PNG)

 4. Use the search bar to navigate to SageMaker.
 On the lefthand column click notebook instances and then "open in jupyter".

 5. The notebooks created are to be run sequentially.
 Notebook 5 is a cleanup notebook that should not be run until you are finished.
 Due to an error that occurs using the template provided by pmhargis-aws, we have provided a modified template to be more accomodating.
 This does however limit the allocated processing power from what the original template expected.
-As a result, we recommend replacing notebooks 2 and 3 with the ones provided in the repository as they have also been modified, in order to work more efficiently with the new template limitations.
+As a result, we recommend replacing notebooks 2 and 3 with the ones provided in the repository as they have also been modified, to work more efficiently with the new template limitations.

 # Cloud Watch Analysis